WesMC/starter-amazon-flask-server/README.md

 ## Ansible

 Ansible is our automated configuration software.
-In short, it lets us set up a server with three simple commands, rather than individually installing everything by hand.
-This can be quite useful in the world of DevOps.
-For instance, there happens to be a lot of traffic going through your servers to the point where it's starting to slow down.
-Now with Ansible, we can spin up new instances to have load balancing across our web app.
-Another example is if for some reason a server has a hardware crash, then we can create another instance almost immediately.
+In short, it allows us to set up a server with three simple commands, rather than installing everything by hand.
+This is useful in DevOps when building larger applications.
+If there happens to be a lot of traffic through your servers to the point where it starts to slow down, we can spin up new instances to have load balancing across our web app.
+Another example is if a server has a hardware crash, we can create another instance almost immediately.

-For the documentation of how we have Ansible set up, please see [our other documentation](ansible/README.md) for more information.
+For documentation on how we use Ansible, please see [our other documentation](ansible/README.md) for more information.

 ## Metrics

-One of the last pieces of this puzzle is to set up a means of collecting and analyzing metrics.
-It can help show where there are unexpected or unexplained errors and slow run times on your pages / URLs.
-In our case, we have a [Prometheus](https://prometheus.io/) server using various tools and measurements to monitor our app.
+One of the last pieces of this puzzle is to set up a way to collect and analyze metrics.
+It can help show unexpected or unexplained errors and slow run times on your pages/URLs.
+We use [Prometheus](https://prometheus.io/) for its various tools to monitor our app.

-In Prometheus, there are 4 types of tools used: Counters, Gauges, Histograms, and Summaries.
-Counters and Gauges are similar in that they both are single numeric representations, however, Counters can only go up, while Gauges can go up and down arbitrarily.
-Histograms and Summaries are both used for sample observations, however, Summaries also provide a total count of observations, as well as observations over some time.
-Think of Summaries as a collection of Histograms, and you wouldn't be far off in your thinking.
+In Prometheus, there are 4 tools: Counters, Gauges, Histograms, and Summaries.
+Counters and Gauges are similar in that they both are single numeric representations.
+Counters can only go up, while Gauges can go up and down arbitrarily.
+Histograms and Summaries are both used for sample observations.
+Summaries also provide a total number of observations, as well as observations over some time.
+Although not entirely accurate, think of Summaries as a collection of Histograms.

 ### Setup for Flask Server metrics

 Everything is already done for you.
-But in case you need a reference or want to explore it, the file titled `prometheus_metrics.py` houses all of the logic for our metrics, and is accessible in our web app through:
+But in case you need a reference or want to explore it, the file titled `prometheus_metrics.py` houses all the logic for our metrics, and is accessible in our web app through:

 ```python
 from prometheus_metrics import setup_metrics